Frankie Valli... Is the Word: Reception

 In a retrospective review, William Ruhlmann of AllMusic recalled that the album's release "served to demonstrate that 'Grease' was more of a phenomenon related to the movie and the Bee Gees than to Valli himself."
 In his November 1978 review for Stereo Review magazine, Peter Reilly remarked that:

 Even though he's beginning to look a lot like the late Katina Paxinou (a shade less rugged, perhaps), the current Frankie Valli still sounds deadeningly like the early Frankie Valli.
 The film Grease breathed some new life into his career, but his latest album demonstrates that Frankie firmly intends to prolong his adolescence, Fifties style, into recording eternity.
 No matter what he sings here [...] he still comes on like that same old grossly unrequited teenage lover nervously baying outside the corner candy store.
 I'm sure that there are middle-aged matrons around who still get the hiccups when Frankie starts up, just as I'm sure also that he'll still be the rage among certain citizens of Sun Cities in the 1990s.
 But by that time I hope to be quite deaf.

+Bruce Westbrook, writing in August 1978, was perhaps more damning.
+He described the album as 'a listless, trivial boring recording', the only worthwhile elements being the leadoff track, 'Grease' and two other songs: 'You Better Go' by Fred W. Webb and Lenny Lee Goldsmith and 'Save Me, Save Me', which was written by Barry Gibb and Albhy Galuten.
+'Elsewhere,' Westbrook wrote, 'the album is strictly background music - undistinguished, unobtrusive and uninspiring.'